Materials and equipment

 If you volunteer to sample more than one location within a grid, please try to make the locations at least 20 km away from each other to get a good spatial distribution within the grid area.
 At each location, you will want to sample your moss from within an area approximately 50 x 50 m and record your coordinates from the center of the plot.
 Try to sample moss shoots from at least 5 different points within that 50 x 50 m plot, to best capture the whole area.

 Sample in non-urban natural areas, such as grasslands or forests.
 Typically, our mosses can be found in areas that have been disturbed but are in recovery, such as previously clear cut areas, hydro cuts, old pasture fields, and former access paths.
-Select moss shoots that are >3 m away from the canopy of any trees.
-This means that if you sample in a forested area, you will be sampling from within clearings in the forest.
+In forested areas, it is ideal to sample from a clearing in a forest, although we know that this is not always possible in densely forested areas.
+If possible, select moss shoots that are not directly under the branches of a tree.
+It’s best if the mosses receive direct rainfall, rather than being shielded by other plants.

-Avoid sampling beneath shrubs, in areas with running water (e.g. rivers, creeks), in wetlands (e.g. swamps or bogs) and adjacent to roadways.
+Avoid sampling beneath shrubs, right beside running water (e.g. rivers, creeks), in wetlands (e.g. swamps or bogs) and adjacent to roadways.
 Please sample at least 300 m from highways, villages and industries (including industrial farming) and at least 100 m away from smaller roads and houses.
 If you have accessed your plot from a walking trail, please sample well off the trail (50 m) to avoid potential contaminants from fellow hikers or their pets!

 Please follow the current Covid-19 regulations for your province or territory when selecting your sampling site.

 Note: You can sample either or both species if present (stair-step moss or red-stemmed feather moss), but please submit different species in separate bags!